pronoy656/A10/README.md

-Website Name: Art and craft store
+Website Name: **Art and craft store**

-**My Selected Category is: Painting And Drawing**
+This is a very simple website.
+Where a user can log out normally and update his profile if he wants.

 Five Features of my website
 1.First of all user will login and register